MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-orientation.md

 1. In the bin, air tap the 3D part that you want to place.

 2. Use gaze and gestures to place the 3D part hologram over its counterpart in the physical world.
-For information on manipulating holograms with gaze and gestures, see the next section.
+For information on manipulating holograms with gaze and gestures, see the [Manipulating holograms](#manipulate) below.

 ### Place a 3D model from the 3D toolkit